stateless-x/mymuaythai-be/README.md

 - Follow TypeScript best practices and maintain type safety
 - Use Drizzle ORM for all database operations
+- **Adopt Functional Service Layer Pattern**: Use standalone exported functions instead of classes
-- Write comprehensive tests for new features
+- Write comprehensive tests for new features using functional testing approach
 - Update API documentation for new endpoints
 - Follow the existing code structure and naming conventions
+- Prefer functional programming patterns and immutable data flow

 ## 📄 License